stackunderflow-stackptr/stackptr_tools/docs/source/api.rst

    :param int id: Your numerical uid
    :param string username: Your username
-   :param string icon: The user's gravatar.
+   :param string icon: The user's gravatar (in 256x256).

 CSRF
 ====